 The local educational agency shall use Federal funds received in this application only to supplement the funds that would, in the absence of such Federal funds, be made available from State and local sources for the education of students participating in programs supported with funds from this application, and not to supplant such funds.
-The LEA shall fulfill all applicable state and local education requirements in order to utilize these federal funds.
+For all Titles, except for Title I Part A, the determination of a presumption of supplanting remains as it was in previous years.